Privacy statement PHIX Photonics Assembly

 Google Analytics Remarketing

-Our website uses the feature of Google Analytics Remarketing combined with the cross-device capabilities of Google AdWords and DoubleClick.
+Our website uses the feature of Google Analytics Remarketing combined with the cross-device capabilities of Google Ads.
 This service is provided by Google Inc., 1600 Amphitheater Parkway, Mountain View, CA 94043, USA.

 Once you have given your consent, Google will associate your web and app browsing history with your Google Account for this purpose.
 That way, any device that signs in to your Google Account can use the same personalized promotional messaging.